 A school nurse, health assistant, or a trained administrative assistant is available daily during school hours.
 If a student needs to come to the Health Office, they should check first with their teacher for a pass to the office.
 In the case of a more serious illness or injury at school, parents/guardians will be called to pick up the student.
 All Health Service visits are entered into Infinite Campus, which automatically sends an email to the parent/guardian with a description of the visit.
 Health staff do not routinely call home for every visit to the Health Office, as the Infinite Campus notes serve as notification.
 With few exceptions, students who are at school are expected to participate fully in school activities.
 Students may be excused from PE or recess activities only with a medical provider's order.
 If there is a short notice needed, the Health Office staff may waive the requirement for one day only, then a medical note would be required for further restrictions.
 This is to ensure we are providing appropriate PE classes and opportunities for activity throughout the day.
-Health Services will provide annual vision screening for kindergarten, first grade, fifth grade, and eighth grade students.
+Health Services will provide annual vision screening for kindergarten, second grade, fifth grade, and eighth grade students.
 Parents/guardians will be notified if further evaluation is needed.
 If a child is excluded from school for a contagious health problem, a note should be sent upon the child's return indicating that treatment was given.

-Accidents at School
+Injuries at School

-Where there has been a student accident, every attempt will be made to locate a parent or contact person designated by a parent or guardian.
-This will be done if the accident is serious and may require medical attention, but it is often done just to inform parents of a lesser accident.
-It is important that we have current information at all times on our Student Information System.
+When there has been an accident at school resulting in a student injury of some kind, every attempt will be made to locate a parent or emergency contact person designated by a parent or guardian.
+Parents/guardians will always be contacted for serious injuries that occur at school but will also be contacted as a way of notification for minor injuries as well.
+It is important that we have current contact information at all times on our Student Information System.
 Parent/demographic information can be updated using the infinite campus parent portal.